 Since 1875, the East Oregonian has been northeastern Oregon's largest regional newspaper.

-Covering Umatilla and Morrow counties, the EO is published Tuesday through Saturday mornings.
+Covering Umatilla and Morrow counties, the EO is published Tuesdays, Thursdays and Saturdays.
 The EO's main office is located in Pendleton, with a bureau in Hermiston.

 East Oregonian History

 The East Oregonian is the flagship paper of EO Media Group, a family-owned media company based in Oregon since 1908.
-EO Media Group also owns the Hermiston Herald, Blue Mountain Eagle and Wallowa County Chieftain newspapers in the eastern Oregon region, as well as the Capital Press, The Daily Astorian, Chinook Observer, Seaside Signal, Cannon Beach Gazette, Coast River Business Journal and Oregon Coast Today.
+EO Media Group also owns the Hermiston Herald, Blue Mountain Eagle, The Observer, Baker City Herald and Wallowa County Chieftain newspapers in the eastern Oregon region.
+EO Media also owns the Capital Press, a Pacific Northwest agricultural weekly, The Bulletin and Redmond Spokesman in Central Oregon and The Daily Astorian, Chinook Observer, Seaside Signal, Coast River Business Journal on the coast.

 The East Oregonian was first published in Pendleton as a weekly newspaper in 1875 by M.P.
 Bull.
 Seven years later, C.S.
 "Sam" Jackson purchased the EO, and by 1883 it was printed semi-weekly.
 A building for the paper was constructed at the southeast corner of South Main Street and Emigrant Avenue in Pendleton in 1887, where the Children's Museum of Eastern Oregon is located today.

 In 1888, the EO became a daily except Sunday.

 C.S.
 Jackson left the EO in 1902, leaving to run the Portland Evening Journal.